 - Salt and pepper

-In a pot over medium low heat, add 1 tablespoon olive oil, the minced garlic, and the onion.
+In a pot over medium low heat, add olive oil, the minced garlic, and the onion.
 Stir constantly until the onion is tender and garlic is fragrant.

 Rinse the quinoa in a fine mesh strainer.
 (This removes the quinoa's natural coating called saponin which can make it taste bitter.)